3urobeat/arduino-resource-monitor/README.md

 Now execute the binary by running `./arduino-resource-monitor-server-linux`.
 Your LCD display should start displaying values!

 You can send the process into the background to be able to the close the terminal by pressing <kbd>CTRL</kbd>+<kbd>Z</kbd>, running `bg` and then `disown`.

+**Windows:**
+Open the exe.
+You can also create a small batch script to open the application in the background, maybe even on autostart.